LyonsZhang/CINEMA-Group/content/authors/ChenYang/_index.md

 During the summer of 2022, he worked as a research assistant at Case Western Reserve University Center for Quantitative Medicine, supervised by Professor Liangliang Zhang.
 They developed an R package that can be used to process microbiome data, and they are actively experimenting with Bayesian statistics for microbiome data.

 Now he is looking for a 23-summer internship and a 24-fall Ph.D. position in biostatistics or other similar fields.
 If you can offer him an opportunity, please feel free to contact him.

+If you want to know more about Caffery, Please visit www.cafferyyang.com.